xybhust/stock-trading-backtester/README.md

 Instructions
 ------------
-1. If you start from tick data, you need to define your own functions to preprocess the raw tick data, which should return the resampled csv file with datetime as index.
+1. If you start with tick data, you need to define your own functions to preprocess the raw tick data, which should return the           resampled csv file with datetime as index.
 And the two MUST-HAVE columns are `transaction` and `close` as mentioned above.
+If you start with cleaned data, go to step 2.

-2. `resample_tick_data.py` is just my own example.
-Name the new file after the tick file, e.g. `600030.SH.csv` and put it into the `resampled_data` directory.
-I didn't want to integrate this functionality into the Backtest class because different tick files might have different time index, however, the DataHandler class requires each file have exactly the same indices.
+2. Name the cleaned data after its ticker, e.g. `600030.SH.csv` and put it into the `resampled_data` directory.
+Remember that            different tick files might have different time index, however, the DataHandler class requires each file have exactly the same         indices.
 Therefore, you need to doublecheck manually to ensure the data feeding to the DataHandler class come up to standard.

-With everything ready, run the `backtest.py` to conduct backtest.
-Just run it and the figures will pop up automatically.

-To research a new strategy, simply create your own strategy class, which MUST implemente the following two method
+3. To research a new strategy, simply create your own strategy class, which MUST implemente the following two method
 ```python
 @staticmethod
 csv_processor(tickers)